-Over the last 3 weeks, I had purposely put myself in a situation where I knew I would get honest feedback on my speaking abilities.
+Over the last 3 weeks, I have purposely put myself in a situation where I knew I would get honest feedback on my speaking abilities.
 I have never been a believer of tone, voice, pitch and dramatics ( excluding pace, which I think is important to manage).

 My argument has always been speaking authentically doesn’t require a change from what we originally are unless there is something fundamentally wrong with our original style.
 I personally feel claustrophobic under pressures of changing who I really am.
 Keeping several things in mind whilst delivering a message that I am passionate about makes me feel nothing short of an octopus whose tentacles are going in all directions.

 Of course, you have to change things that prohibit you from being your best but changing yourself entirely should not be the ask.

 I find it hard when people say be authentic but add dramatics.
 This uncertainty led me to research the colossal judgment that awaits women speakers mostly.

 *There has been lots of prejudice about women’s voices,” says Anne Karpf, a sociologist and the author of The Human Voice: The Story of a Remarkable Talent.
 In the world of broadcasting, for example, “there have been a vast variety of reasons put forward over time to exclude women from the airwaves”.
 These range from the Daily Express saying in 1928 that listeners felt women’s voices were monotonous to the Sunday Dispatch saying in 1945 that women were too emotive in their delivery.
 From too little personality in their voices to not enough, women can’t win.